-Despite the fact that Political Economy requires more courses than the typical major, plenty of Political Economy majors go abroad.
-Since many students take POEC 250 in the fall of the junior year, if you’re thinking of spending only one semester abroad, spring is the better choice.
-Nonetheless, many students go away for the fall or the whole year.
+Despite the fact that Political Economy requires more courses than the typical major, many Political Economy majors go abroad.
+Since POEC 250 and POEC 253 are offered in the fall, students considering spending only one semester abroad often find spring to be the better choice.
+Nonetheless, many students study away for the fall or the whole year.
 Political Economy majors have often been overrepresented in Williams at Oxford.